 |

-| Lake Superior State University invites applicants for adjunct faculty positions in natural resources in the School of Natural Resources.
+| Lake Superior State University invites applicants for adjunct faculty positions in Social Work in the School of Arts, Letters, and Social Sciences.
 As one of LSSU’s core values is excellence in teaching and learning, the successful candidate will contribute to the institution’s educational mission by prioritizing student-centered learning and fostering a welcoming and inclusive academic environment for all.
 We seek applicants who are passionate about meeting students where they are and guiding them toward success.

 Lake Superior State University is a student-focused institution known for small class sizes, engaged faculty, and real-world learning.
 Our academic programs emphasize experiential education, preparing students to lead and innovate in their fields.